pokt-network/pocket-ios-sdk/README.md

 ### Create a wallet

-`static func createWallet(data: [AnyHashable: Any]?) throws -> Wallet`
+`static func createWallet(subnetwork: String, data: [AnyHashable: Any]?) throws -> Wallet`

 Create a new wallet.
-Needs to take in data specific for the blockchain.
+Needs to take in data specific for the blockchain and a `subnetwork` to be able to differentiate testnet and mainnet wallets for a given network.
 Returns a `Wallet` object.
 The `data` field is a generic dictionary that is defined by each plugin for data needed in a specific blockchain.

 Wallets can be considered the identity systems or authentication for building blockchain applications.
 Every blockchain uses a different hashing algorithm to create a wallet.
 For example, in Ethereum to create an account it must use the keccak256 algortithm.

 ### Import a wallet

-`static func importWallet(privateKey: String, address: String?, data: [AnyHashable: Any]?) throws -> Wallet`
+`static func importWallet(privateKey: String, subnetwork: String, address: String?, data: [AnyHashable: Any]?) throws -> Wallet`

-Import any already existing wallet.
+Import any already existing wallet, using the `subnetwork` to be able to differentiate testnet and mainnet wallets for a given network.
 Need the private key, public key and any extra data.
 Returns a `Wallet` object.
 The `data` field is a generic dictionary that is defined by each plugin for data needed in a specific blockchain.

 ### Create a transaction